roboconf/roboconf.github.io/en/user-guide/about-target-support.md

 ## Overview

 Roboconf is about applications.
-Applications are made up of instances, each instance having a component which defines its behavior with respect to other components.
-Some of these components designates machines, being virtual or physical.
+Applications are made up of instances, each instance having a (Software) component which defines its behavior with respect to other components.
+Some of these components designate machines, being virtual or physical.
 Containers, such as Docker containers, are included in this definition as well.

 These specific "*scoped*" instances can be recognized because their installer is called **target**.